MLR-au/testing-browsers/README.md

 ## Invocation
 - Start karma: `karma start test/karma.conf.js`
-- Fire up one or more browsers with something like: `docker run -it --net=host {IMAGE}` (assuming the image has an entrypoint | command which starts the browser and points it at http://localhost:8080).
+- Fire up one or more browsers with something like: `docker run -it --rm --net=host {IMAGE}` (assuming the image has an entrypoint | command which starts the browser and points it at http://localhost:8080).

 ## Firefox
 Firefox inside latest Ubuntu (at time of creation: Ubuntu Xenial).